ton-community/ton-docs/docs/develop/oracles/about_blockchain_oracles.md

 # About Oracles

-Blockchain oracles are entities that connect the blockchain to external systems, allowing smart contracts to be executed based on real-world inputs and outputs.
+Blockchain oracles are entities that connect the blockchain to external systems, allowing smart contracts to be executed based on real-world inputs.

 ## How blockchain oracles work